eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 External tools are expected to be present on your system depending on the intended use case.
 * **Local GDB Debug**: A GDB installation is required on your system.
 * **Remote GDB Debug**: A GDB installation is required on your system.
-In addition to that you must have either access to a running GDB server instance (`attach` use case), or a suitable GDB server variant must be installed to `launch` and attach to your debug target.
+In addition to that you must have either access to a running GDB server instance (`attach` use case), or a suitable GDB server variant must be installed to `launch` and connect to your debug target.

 ## Launch Configurations